 The RCP funds fellowships, research grants, awards, lectureships and bursaries to help support, promote and celebrate research activity.

 Further information, including how to apply, can be found on the RCP’s funding and awards pages.
-If you would like to know more about any of the prizes or you would like to be notified when the application window opens, please contact firstname.lastname@example.org
+If you would like to know more about any of the prizes or notified when the application window opens, please contact firstname.lastname@example.org.

 Excellence in Patient Care Awards

 The RCP's Excellence in Patient Care Awards (EPCA) aim to recognise, celebrate and promote the work that physicians do to improve patient care through education, policy, clinical practice and research.
 The EPCA research award rewards original research that has contributed to, or has the potential to contribute to, significant improvements in health outcomes or the quality of patient care.
 We welcome entries on unpublished works:

 Graham Bull Prize/Goulstonian Lecture